bguiles/monotonic-neural-networks-in-keras/README.md

 Remember that a neural network is itself a function that is the composition of many smaller functions.
 When we compose monotonic functions together, we get another monotonic function!
 Applying this principle in the right way, we can design a neural network whose output is monotonic with respect to any or all of the inputs, while maintaining all of the flexibility of an unconstrained neural network.
 We can even enable the network to learn whether or not the monotonicity should be increasing or decreasing based on the data alone.

-We can do this with some minor tweaks to keras
+We can even do this without any real difficulty using Keras, one of the most popular tools for building and training deep neural networks in the deep learning framework Tensorflow.

+The concept is simple: monotonic activation functions + careful placement of sign constraints to node weights = guaranteed monotonicity

 # Monotonic Activation Functions